 The Alameda County - Oakland Community Action Partnership's (AC-OCAP) service area includes Alameda County, excluding the city of Berkeley.
 The bar chart below shows all of the cities and unincorporated areas that AC-OCAP is funded to serve.
 The chart highlights the percentage of residents living below the federal poverty level for each city and unincorporated area within Alameda County.
-The city of Berkeley has the highest poverty rate in the County at 19.2% due in part to the high number of university students who by definition for the most part, are not lowincome households.
+The city of Berkeley has the highest poverty rate in the County at 19.2% due in part to the high number of university students who, by definition are in large part, not low-